-Patients can contact a dentist if they require medical help.
-This does not have to be the dental practice you are registered with, and you can contact any practice which is near to your home.
+Patients can contact a dentist if they require urgent or emergency medical help.
+This does not have to be the dental practice you are registered with, and you can contact any practice.

-- Face to face dental appointments have resumed but the number of available slots has been significantly reduced due to COVID hygiene and safety measures.
-Dentists are having to prioritise urgent cases.
+- Face to face dental appointments have resumed but the number of available slots has been significantly reduced due to COVID hygiene and safety measures to keep patients and staff safe.

 Crawley – 01293 518541